pyvista/pyvista/doc/getting-started/connections.rst

 * pyprocar_: A Python library for electronic structure pre/post-processing.
 * AeroSandbox_: Plug-and-play analysis tools for aerodynamics, propulsion, structures, trajectory design, and much more.
 * Ptera_: Software for analyzing flapping-wing flight.
-* PyViewFactor_: a tool for the numerical computation of radiation view factors, with applications in building physics, thermal comfort and heat transfer.
+* PyViewFactor_: A tool for the numerical computation of radiation view factors, with applications in building physics, thermal comfort and heat transfer.

 Geosciences